Vrushil2510/It-Support-Home-Labs/01-Active-Directory-OU-Structure/README-project1.md

 ### 11\.
 Configured client DNS

-Pointed a client machine's static DNS to the domain controller so it could resolve the internal domain.
+Pointed a Harry H - HR client machine's static DNS to the domain controller so it could resolve the internal domain.
 ![Configure client DNS](screenshots/11-configure-client-dns.png)

 ### 12\.
 Joined the client to the domain